codio/site/source/docs/settings-prefs/prefs-list.html.markdown

 ---
-title: List of Settings
+title: Preferences List
 class_name: docs
 full_width: true
 ---

 The following is a complete list of the preferences.

 To see all of the keyboard shortcuts , including any overrides you or the project has made, use the Help->Shortcuts menu item within the IDE.